lexblagus/vscode-serial-replacer/README.md

 - ✓ files to include/exclude hangs (because of the controlled component)
 - when moving panels loses context (like file filters)
 - Multiline does not work; does it make sense? remove it?
+- Preview is not always updated (requires refresh sometimes)

 ## Roadmap